AdibaHasin/Governance-data-analysis/README.md

    Analysis of Governance and GDP
    ----------------------------------
-•	Analysis: Merged GDP data with governance scores to explore their relationship.
+Analysis: Merged GDP data with governance scores to explore their relationship.
-•	Key Insights:
+Key Insights:
-o	Correlation:
+Correlation:
 1. Raw GDP and governance scores showed a very weak correlation, suggesting economic size alone does not explain governance quality.
 2. Log-transformed GDP showed a slight negative correlation with governance scores, indicating that wealthier countries may still face governance challenges.